yellowlattice/vczh-weibo-crawler/README.md

 # vczh-weibo-crawler
-crawl text from vczh's weibo and use jieba to segment the text and analysis word frequency
+crawl text from vczh's weibo and use jieba to segment the text and analyse word frequency